-Save our beloved planet from drowning in single-use plastics and eating micro plastics by break up with just 3 single-use plastics you really don’t need.
+Save our beloved planet from drowning in single-use plastics and you from eating micro plastics by breaking up with just 3 single-use plastics you really don’t need.

 First, let me say, plastic is a fundamental and well-loved material and I am not at war with all plastics, just the single-use ones have to go!

 Second, most single-use plastics have today at least one but often several durable, sustainable alternatives; one will for sure meet your needs.